OpenAcousticDevices/EFM32-Flash/README.md

 # Flash #

-This is a command line tool for accessing flashing EFM32 devices using the USB bootloader.
+This is a command line tool for flashing EFM32 devices using the USB bootloader.

 ### How to use it ###